Bangis041/PTD/The bit.md

 ### Getting root shell

-Making the shell stable first, python was no where to be found so I learned how to use `script` to make a shell stable.
+Making the shell stable first, python was no where to be found so I learned how to use `script` to make a shell stable(not in this write-up)